NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 | *Spoofable?*           | Yes, just use a generic DNS resolver such as the one from Google (8.8.8.8) or Cloudflare                                                                                                |
 | *Results Availability* | As soon as the SYN packet arrives on the server and the DNS query reached the DNS server.                                                                                               |
 | *Accuracy*             | 100%                                                                                                                                                                                    |

+[Wikipedia defines](https://en.wikipedia.org/wiki/DNS_leak) a DNS leak as follows:

+> A DNS leak refers to a security flaw that allows DNS requests to be revealed to ISP DNS servers, despite the use of a VPN service to attempt to conceal them.
+Although primarily of concern to VPN users, it is also possible to prevent it for proxy and direct internet users.

+But my test and use case is a bit different: I am not interested in what websites the users are visiting (after all they visit my proxy detection test site), I only want to see if the IP addresses of the DNS servers actually belong to an entity that could reasonably be related to the IP address of the client!

+Put differently: If the proxy IP address belongs to a ISP from South Vietnam, but the IP addresses from the DNS servers belong to Comcast in North America, it might be an indication that a bot programmer forgot to send their DNS queries through public and generic DNS resolvers such as the public DNS server from Google (8.8.8.8).

 ## 7. HTTP Proxy Headers Test